This backsplash tile installation project spreads over 3 separate areas of this kitchen.

 This second area includes a lower countertop as a desk which comes in very handy for kids doing homework in the kitchen or anyone else needing a chair and desk/table height incorporated within the kitchen cabinets.

 The upper cabinets are also lowered exactly on the same area where the countertop is lowered so this will make for an interesting task of perfectly aligning the thin tile strips to sit on both countertops in full pieces and also run left-right uninterrupted from one countertop to the other.

 You can also see the peeled paint spots where the countertop backsplash was glued to the drywall.
 These areas will be covered by the new backsplash tile installation.
 Both left and right ends of this drywall have wooden door trims and that's where the new tile will start/end.

 The L-shaped main area of this backsplash is shown below.
 The first row of 12 inch tile sheets is already installed.
-There are quite a few (hard to see) switches, outlets, phone jacks and other things in the way and each of them needs to be partially removed so the backsplash tile installation can take place.
+There are quite a few (hard to see) switches, outlets and other things in the way and each of them needs to be partially removed for a proper backsplash tile installation.